 For more information on blood cancers you can visit the websites listed in the External Resources section.
 You can also learn more about our haematologists on the Cabrini website, either from their profiles in the Specialist section or the Find a Doctor page.

 Our haematologists are available to give you advice on your patient and discuss diagnostic and treatment plans.
-If your patient is unwell our haematologists can directly admit them for inpatient treatment.
+If your patient is unwell our specialists can directly admit them for inpatient treatment.
 For a list of our specialists visit the Find a Doctor directory.